 - 6 points

-- Students are able to (1) collect and interpret observational data; (2) formulate and test scientific hypotheses; (3) understand statistical methods such as ANOVA and linear regression; and (4) use computer spreadsheets and statistical software such as R/Rstudio to do professional quality data analysis and graphics.
+Students are able to (1) collect and interpret observational data; (2) formulate and test scientific hypotheses; (3) demonstrate an understanding of statistical methods such as ANOVA and linear regression; and (4) use computer spreadsheets and statistical software such as R/Rstudio to do professional quality data analysis, graphics and reporting.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) quizzes; and (3) a final test.
+Indicative assessments in this unit are as follows: (1) assignments; (2) quizzes; and (3) participation and tutorial activities.
 Further information is available in the unit outline.

 - Unit Coordinator(s)